sergiocf-cit/gist-app/README.md

 This app was develop using Visual Studio 4.0

 # Main frameworks

 - Navigation Component: open navigation.xml to see Navigation Graph
 - Koin DI
+- Retrofit with Coroutines(I'm used to RXJava but this time I decided to try)